Take a look at 21 Different Types of Zebra Plants for your succulent collection, each one of these is stylish and unique in appearance.

 Botanical Name: Haworthiopsis attenuata var. radula

-This compact specimen forms a rosette of green to brown leaves that are covered with white bumps on both sides.
+This compact specimen forms a rosette of green to brown leaves covered with white bumps on both sides.

 3. Haworthia Radula Variegated